 - Supported a criminal report made by a third party with false information

-Penal code 148.5 only encompasses misdemeanors and felonies, meaning that making a report of an infraction would not violate this law.
+Penal Code section 148.5 PC only encompasses misdemeanors and felonies, meaning that making a report of an infraction would not violate this law.
 It is required that you knew that the misdemeanor or felony was based on false information, meaning that merely making a mistake and reporting a crime that you truly thought occurred would not be a violation of PC 148.5.

 The law defines a figure of “authority” as anyone who is delegated by the state to accept criminal reports.
 This includes police officers, emergency line operators, prosecutors, a grand jury, etc.

 Keep in mind that you are not required to make a false report yourself to be charged with the crime.
 If a 3rd party makes a criminal report, whether it actually happened or not, then you could be charged with violating PC 148.5 if you made a false statement at any point during the investigation.

 EX: Your neighbor’s car is not at their house one day so they report it as stolen.
 When the police investigate, they ask you if you saw who stole it.
 Because you really dislike the landlord of your building, you falsely tell the police that you witnessed the landlord steal the car.
 You would be guilty of violating PC 148.5 because your statements are inherently reporting your landlord as the culprit even if you didn’t make the initial report.